justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

     }
     ```

     > This will be where the business logic is added for our custom shipping engine.
-It will need to fetch a list of available options, then perform the processing necessary to present them to the customer.
+It will fetch a list of available options, then perform the processing necessary to present them to the customer.

 1. `public String getDescription(Locale locale);`